 Deciding to file for divorce can be an extremely difficult decision, and as with everything, there are many advantages and disadvantages to choosing to file a no-fault divorce.
 One major advantage is that it provides a way to get a divorce without naming one spouse as the culprit for the end of the relationship.
 Another advantage is that it offers more privacy during court proceedings which can be beneficial to both spouses and to any children they may have.
 No-fault divorces can also be fast since there are fewer motions to file than at-fault cases.
 However, the major disadvantage of filing a no-fault divorce is that spouses must live apart for an entire year before a divorce can be granted.

-If you are looking to file for divorce in South Carolina or have any questions about family law, please give Henderson & Henderson a call at 843-212-3188.
-You can also visit the firm’s website for more information about family law: HHLawSC.com.
+If you are looking to file for divorce in South Carolina or have any questions about divorce law, please give Henderson & Henderson a call at 843-212-3188.
+Learn more about Jennifer Shafer who is our divorce attorney, and contact her for any question.